elunna/recipes/baked goods/crusty french bread.md

 Prep time: 50 min

 ## Ingredients
-2 cups warm water
+2 cup warm water
-1 tablespoon yeast
+1 tbsp yeast
-1 tablespoon vegetable oil
+1 tbsp vegetable oil
-1 tablespoon sugar
+1 tbsp sugar
-2 teaspoons salt
+2 tsp salt
-5 - 5 1/2 cups bread flour
+5 - 5 1/2 cup bread flour

 ## Instructions
 1. Dissolve yeast in warm water (110 degrees) and sugar in large bowl; allow yeast to proof or foam (about 10 minutes).
-2. Add salt, oil, and 3 cups flour; beat for 2 minutes.
+2. Add salt, oil, and 3 cup flour; beat for 2 minutes.
-3. Stir in 2 cups flour to make a stiff dough.
+3. Stir in 2 cup flour to make a stiff dough.
 4. Knead until smooth and elastic, about 10 minutes.
 5. Place in oiled bowl, turn dough to coat all sides, cover and let rise until doubled.
 6. Punch down and divide in half.